kenfehling/django-micro-cms-ssg/README.md

 ```

 ### Site setup ###
+For each site, create a Django app like you normally would,
+but also add the site to the list of SITES in config.py.
-In the Admin UI you can set the Git repo and the root URL for build.
+In the Admin UI you can set the Git repo and the root URL for the build.
-Sites are added to this menu automatically when added to the
+Sites are added to this menu automatically.
-SITES list in config.py

 <img src='./docs/site-setup.png'
      alt='Site setup screenshot'